 She was in their home when the bomb hit.

 Against all odds, Sara and her family reached Turkey.
-It’s impossible to know how this kind of experience affects a toddler.
-This picture that Sara drew is just an insight into the anguish that such experiences would cause.
+It’s impossible to know how this kind of experience affects a toddler, but you might imagine the anguish that such experiences would cause.

 Thankfully, in Turkey Sara and her family became one of the first Syrian families to be offered refuge by the UK government.